zhouhao0515/CAE-Net/README.md

 We have uploaded the core codes of our CF braches and MHD loss.

-The complete code and trained models will be re-organized and uploaded as soon as possible!
+The complete codes and trained models will be re-organized and uploaded as soon as possible!